dirtyhenry/tech-articles/_posts/2021-04-16-swift-heroes-digital-2021.md

 ## Combining SwiftUI and UIKit: AppClips and Widgets - [Anna Zharkova][6]

 Widgets and AppClips are additions to iOS that come with significant restrictions compared to what you can achieve in an app.
-Anna presented some workarounds againts the lack of dynamism that she met while developing widgets and app clips using bike ride maps as an example.
+Anna presented workarounds against the lack of dynamism that she met while developing widgets and app clips using bike ride maps as an example.

-My main takeaway is thatn, since neither the keychain or local authentication can be used in these app-derivatives, then if any of the data you would like to present require some sort of authentication, they are not the way to go.
+My main takeaway is that, since neither the keychain or local authentication can be used in these app-derivatives, then if any of the data you would like to present require authentication, you are out of luck.

 ## Let’s Make That Label With CoreText - [Marcin Krzyzanowski][7] 🌟

-Marcin is working on a [Swift Studio][8] project, a Swift IDE for which he had to dig quite down into the Core Text framework.
-I was really intereted in this talk following [my own errands on text layout customization][i2] and I intend to use the content of his talk to address another use case: how to balance the lengths of broken lines of text, to avoid a situation where the line can be really short compared to its siblings.
+Marcin is working on a [Swift Studio][8] project, a Swift IDE for which he had to dig down into the Core Text framework.
+I enjoyed this talk following [my own errands on text layout customization][i2] and I intend to use the content of his talk to address another use case: how to balance the lengths of broken lines of text, to avoid a situation where the line can be short compared to its siblings.

 ## Creating Machine Learning Models With Create ML - Moritz Philip Recke, Tiago Gomes Pereira & Giovanni Monaco

-This talks was presenting how to create machine learning models quite easily using [IBM's Cloud Annotations tool][9] to create training and testing data sets, and feeding these into the macOS [Create ML][10] app.
-It did sound quite accessible and I intend to give it a try real soon.
+This talks was presenting how to create machine learning models with convenience using [IBM's Cloud Annotations tool][9] to create training and testing data sets, and feeding these into the macOS [Create ML][10] app.
+It did sound accessible and I intend to give it a try one day.

 ## To be continued